mrakodol/Laravel-Mandango/README.md

 2. Schema Config : In Schema Configuration you define your own Schema(Default : I set it to Author and Article for example.).If you want to know how to define schema follow this link <http://mandango.org/doc/mandango/basic-mapping.html>

 3. Mondator Config : In Mondator Configuration you have to set Boolean value for <b>run</b>.
 If you change your schema or create new one, then make it true for first time and then again false for better performance.
-Every time it create necessary file in model Directory, but if you donot make any changes to your schema, then it is unnecessary Load.
-Initially I make it true after first run make it false and then whenever you changes schema make it true for one time.
+Every time it creates necessary files in Model Directory (automatically build in bundle during first run) , but if you donot make any changes to your schema, then it is unnecessary load.
+Initially I make it true for first run after that make it false and then whenever you changes schema make it true for only one time.

 #### Use of Mandango Singelton in Routes
 ```